Kingkpoma/alx-low_level_programming/0x02-functions_nested_loops/README.md

-the project is to perform a c commands using function
+this project is to perform a commands using function